 When it comes to smokers, bigger is not always better.
 A smaller bird works best on a pellet grill, mainly for food safety reasons.

 It’s best to limit the weight to 15 pounds of turkey maximum.
 Drawing out the cooking process too long increases the risk of bacteria thriving.

 Should you need more than a 15-pound turkey, it’s best to cook two birds.
 You’ll struggle to reach the internal temperature if the bird is too large, and you’ll spend all day waiting for it to cook.

 When smoking a turkey, it’s best not to use stuffing.
 The idea is to allow as much smoke and air to flow through the bird as possible.
 You just rub the cavity of the turkey with delicious ingredients like butter and aromatics.

 Brining is a good way to increase the flavors and maintain moisture.
-The brine can help to achieve crisp skin, by drawing out excess moisture and allowing it to slightly dry on the surface whilst keeping the flesh succulent.
+The brine can help with getting crispy skin on smoked turkey by drawing out excess moisture and allowing it to slightly dry on the surface whilst keeping the flesh succulent.

 After the turkey has thawed to room temperature, rinse off with cold water to remove any residue and pat dry with a paper towel.